nostromo-rtc/Nostromo/README-EN.md

 - 🛡️ **Security** is ensured through the use of technologies that support data encryption: `DTLS-SRTP` for media streams and `HTTPS` for any text and file data.

+- 💾 The system has a built-in **mechanism for saving server data** in the form of **files** format `.json`.
+Accordingly, no **database** is required for this app.
+However, database support is planned in the future as an additional option.

 - 🤨 **The maximum number of participants** depends on the technical capabilites of the server (check [perfomance](#perfomance)).

 - 🖥️ **Connect** using your smartphone or computer via a browser that supports `WebRTC` (recommended latest major versions of `Mozilla Firefox` or `Google Chrome`).
 In the near future - a desktop client for a computer.
 In the long-term plans - an Android application.